Ellipsoid: Determining the ellipse of a plane section

 The reverse scaling (see above) transforms the unit sphere back to the ellipsoid and the vectors e_{0}, e_{1}, e_{2} are mapped onto vectors f_{0}, f_{1}, f_{2}, which were wanted for the parametric representation of the intersection ellipse.

 How to find the vertices and semi-axes of the ellipse is described in ellipse.

 Example: The diagrams show an ellipsoid with the semi-axes a = 4, b = 5, c = 3 which is cut by the plane x + y + z = 5.

 Pins-and-string construction

 The pins-and-string construction of an ellipsoid is a transfer of the idea constructing an ellipse using two pins and a string (see diagram).

 A pins-and-string construction of an ellipsoid of revolution is given by the pins-and-string construction of the rotated ellipse.

 The construction of points of a triaxial ellipsoid is more complicated.
 First ideas are due to the Scottish physicist J. C. Maxwell (1868).
 Main investigations and the extension to quadrics was done by the German mathematician O. Staude in 1882, 1886 and 1898.
-The description of the pins-and-string construction of ellipsoids and hyperboloids is contained in the book Geometry and the imagination written by D. Hilbert & S. Vossen, too.
+A description of the pins-and-string construction of ellipsoids and hyperboloids is contained in the book Geometry and the Imagination by Hilbert & Cohn-Vossen.